Skip to main content

 With responsibilities ranging from conducting deliveries independently to supervising the use of medical resources, midwives play a vital role in safeguarding the health of mothers and infants in humanitarian contexts.

-The role of a Midwife with MSF is crucial in providing obstetric care to pregnant women and their babies in challenging environments.
-Working under the supervision of a specialist doctor, midwives ensure the implementation of antenatal and postnatal care, family planning, and obstetrical services according to MSF protocols.
+The role of a midwife with MSF is crucial in providing obstetric care to pregnant women and their babies in challenging environments.
+Working under the supervision of a specialist doctor, midwives ensure the implementation of antenatal and postnatal care, family planning, and obstetric services according to MSF protocols.
 They also manage cases of sexual violence, reproductive tract infections, and neonatal care, while upholding hygiene standards and ensuring a steady supply of essential drugs and equipment.

 This is an exciting and diverse role involving some or all of the following: